-At June 30, 2019, we leased or owned and operated 60 cinemas with 483 screens, which includes our interests in certain unconsolidated joint ventures that own 3 (three) cinemas with 29 screens.
-In the first quarter of 2019, we acquired a proven 4-screen cinema in Devonport, Tasmania, Australia.
-During June 2019, we opened a three screen cinema trading as The Hutt Pop Up by Reading Cinemas in Lower Hutt, a suburb of Wellington, New Zealand, thereby increasing our leased and owned cinema count by two for the 2019 year and our screen count to 483.
-We also (i) owned and operated 5 (five) ETCs located in Newmarket (a suburb of Brisbane), Belmont (a suburb of Perth), Auburn (a suburb of Sydney) and in Townsville in Australia and Wellington in New Zealand, (ii) owned and operated our headquarters office buildings in Culver City (an emerging high-tech and communications hub in Los Angeles County) and Melbourne, Australia, (iii) owned and operated the fee interests in three developed commercial properties in Manhattan and Chicago improved with live theatres comprising 6 (six) stages and ancillary retail and commercial space (our fourth live theatre was closed at the end of 2015 as part of the redevelopment of 44 Union Square in New York City), (iv) owned a 75% managing member interest in a limited liability company, which in turn owns the fee interest in Cinemas 1,2,3, (v) held for development approximately 70.4 acres of developable industrial land located next to the Auckland Airport in New Zealand, (vi) owned a 50% managing member interest in a limited liability company, which in turn owns a 202-acre property in Coachella, California that is zoned approximately 150 acres for single-family residential use (maximum 550 homes) and approximately 50 acres for high density mixed use in the U.S., that is held for development, and, (vii) owned 197 acres principally in Pennsylvania from our legacy railroad business, including the Reading Viaduct in downtown Philadelphia.
+At September 30, 2019, we leased or owned and operated 58 cinemas with 480 screens which includes our interests in certain unconsolidated joint ventures that own 3 (three) cinemas with 29 screens.
+In the first quarter of 2019, we acquired a proven four-screen cinema in Devonport, Tasmania, Australia.
+During June 2019, we opened a three-screen cinema trading as "The Hutt Pop Up by Reading Cinemas" in Lower Hutt, a suburb of Wellington, New Zealand.
+In the second and third quarter, we closed three cinemas in New York City due to lease expirations.
+We also (i) owned and operated 5 (five) ETCs located in Newmarket (a suburb of Brisbane), Belmont (a suburb of Perth), Auburn (a suburb of Sydney) and in Townsyille in Australia and Wellington in New Zealand, (ii) owned and operated our headquarters office buildings in Culver City (an emerging high-tech and communications hub in Los Angeles County) and Melbourne, Australia, (iii) owned and operated the fee interests in three developed commercial properties in Manhattan and Chicago improved with live theatres comprising 6 (six) stages and ancillary retail and commercial space (our fourth live theatre was closed at the end of 2015 as part of the redevelopment of 44 Union Square in New York City), (iv) owned a 75% managing member interest in a limited liability company, which in turn owns the fee interest in Cinemas 1,2,3, (v) held for development approximately 70.4 acres of developable industrial land located next to the Auckland Airport in New Zealand, (vi) owned a 50% managing member interest in a limited liability company, which in turn owns a 202-acre property in Coachella, California that is zoned approximately 150 acres for single-family residential use (maximum 550 homes) and approximately 50 acres for high density mixed use that is held for development, and, (vii) owned 197 acres principally in Pennsylvania from our legacy railroad business, including the Reading Viaduct in downtown Philadelphia.
+In addition, at the present time, we have agreements in place for the leasing of an additional five cinemas with 31 screens currently under development.

 The Company transacts business in Australia and New Zealand and is subject to risks associated with changing foreign currency exchange rates.
 The Australian and New Zealand dollars based on the spot rate weakened versus prior quarter against the U.S. dollar slightly negatively impacting the value of our assets and liabilities.
-The average rate for the six months ended June 30, 2019 and 2018 has also weakened by 8.5% and 6.1% respectively.
+The average rate for the nine months ended September 30, 2019 and 2018 has also weakened by 7.7% and 5.1% respectively.
 This has decreased the value of our Australian and New Zealand revenues and expenses.
 Refer to Note 3 - Operations in Foreign Currency for further information.